Kingxukai/linux/Documentation/process/debugging/media_specific_debugging_guide.rst

 Example for media devices:

-Gather statistics data for a decoding job: (This example is on a RK3399 SoC with the rkvdec codec driver using the `fluster test suite
+Gather statistics data for a decoding job: (This example is on a RK3399 SoC with the woke rkvdec codec driver using the woke `fluster test suite
 <https://github.com/fluendo/fluster>`__)::

   perf stat -d python3 fluster.py run -d GStreamer-H.264-V4L2SL-Gst1.0 -ts